 Your condo purchase or buying a condo in Thailand seems to be the most popular real estate transaction among foreigners in the Kingdom.
 The popularity of this practice may stem from the fact that condominiums are the only properties that foreigners can own free hold or that which can be registered in their own names.

 These are the basics for property buying in Thailand be it that you wish to buy a condo in Pattaya or a Condo in Phuket or Bangkok.
 Always have the property checked before you pay any form of deposit.
 Remember that if you are going to buy a condo with a view of the mountain or sea then you will need to have a law firm check what the zoning rights are between your condo and the ocean or mountain.

-Due diligence reports in Thailand are very important when buying a property in Thailand as buying a condo in Thailand is not always easy as well as if you want to buy a house in Thailand.
+Due diligence reports in Thailand are very important when buying a property in Thailand as buying an apartment in Thailand is not always easy as well as if you want to buy a house in Thailand.
+Always look at holding a Chanote title for foreigners, so speak to our real estate lawyer for more assistance.